ploomber/ploomber/README.md

 -- {{product}} is replaced by the table name
 CREATE TABLE AS {{product}}
 /*
-runs 'raw_data' before this task and replaces
+run 'raw_data' before this task.
+Replace
-{{upstream['raw_data']}} with table name
+{{upstream['raw_data']}} with table name at runtime
 */
 SELECT * FROM {{upstream['raw_data']}}
 ```